secretstartups/handbook/team/structure/working-groups/real-time/design_document.html.md

 1. WebSocket traffic is [split by path](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/2334) to a separate, independently scalable deployment; and
 1. Pods servicing WebSocket connections run ordinary `webservice` processes with Action Cable enabled.

-Since the nodes serving Web requests do not have Action Cable enabled on gitlab.com, the feature can be controlled using the feature flags `:real_time_issue_sidebar` and `:broadcast_issue_updates`.
-These will be used to roll-out the first feature in a controlled way.
+Initially, nodes serving Web requests did not have Action Cable enabled on gitlab.com.
+The feature had to be controlled using the feature flags `:real_time_issue_sidebar` and `:broadcast_issue_updates` and these were used to roll-out in a controlled way.
+This setup was simplified so that nodes have Action Cable enabled, regardless of whether they serve WebSocket requests or Web requests.
+This allows the nodes serving Web requests to know that Action Cable is available without relying on a feature flag.

-Note: The feature has been trialled on gitlab.com already using the `ACTION_CABLE_IN_APP` environment variable (via the `extraEnv` section exposed by our Helm charts) to proxy WebSocket requests to a dedicated set of pods.
-This coincided with elevated memory consumption on our Workhorse nodes and was subsequently rolled-back.

 ### Monitoring